EBI-Metagenomics/holofood-course/sessions/metagenomics/mag-generation.rst

 MetaWRAP: https://github.com/bxlab/metaWRAP

-There is no clear winner between these tools, so the best is to experiment and compare a few different ones to determine which works best for your dataset.
+There is no clear winner between these tools, so the best approach is to experiment and compare a few different ones to determine which works best for your dataset.